vbrh-immalle/faq/microsoft.md

 # Microsoft

+Our lack of love for Microsoft is based on much more than their thumb-nosing at the world with their lack of
+Unicode terminal support (preventing our fun emojis).

 SkilStak is focused on helping others learn backend and frontend engineering.
 Both of these industry domains are dominated by Mac and Linux.
 Most of the web runs on Linux machines.
 Most of the web